-3. No commercial use (usually considered a defense due to statements they have made indicating they do not want to pursue non-commercial uses).
+3. No commercial use (usually considered a defense due to statements Plaintiff attorneys have made indicating they do not want to pursue non-commercial uses).

 We have helped many companies (including third party webmasters, real estate companies, and others) review the letter, advise on the rights and negotiate settlements in many cases.
 In some cases, a company may want to look at cyber insurance policies or seeking indemnification from a webmaster that failed to clear rights to the images used on corporate digital property.

 If you received a photo infringement letter from companies such as Artist Defense, Masterfile, Getty Images, BWP Media, Sanders Law PLLC, or Higbee & Associates (or other company) this blog will hopefully prove helpful.
 We can help individuals who receive cease and desist letters, subpoena notices, legal demand letters seeking monetary settlements, and federal copyright infringement matters.